ketola/jlibra/README.md

 ## Try the examples

-Start sample Main classes in `dev.jlibra.example` package for examples
+Start sample Main classes in `dev.jlibra.example` package for examples (for a complete example with creating accounts to moving coins between them check the [how to](https://github.com/ketola/jlibra/blob/master/docs/HOWTO.md))

 [`GenerateKeysExample`](jlibra-examples/src/main/java/dev/jlibra/example/GenerateKeysExample.java)